 Aftaer cabling the alarm, install it at any desired location.
 Make sure that power is applied to the devices and WiFi is available at both the locations.
 The device can take either 12V power or 240V/110V AC power.
 Make sure that the jumper PJ1 on the smart device is placed appropriately depending on what power is applied.

 Put on the power to both the smart devices.
-If these devices are brand new and you have not yet assigned their ownership to yourself and not yet set their WiFi, go through the steps given in 'Installation' section 2.0 of the documentation.
+If these devices are brand new and you have not yet assigned their ownership to yourself and not yet set their WiFi, go through the steps given in 'Installation' section 2 of the Automation Control documentation.
 If you had done those steps earlier for these two devices, you will hear a beep sound when the power is put on and the LED will turn red.
 When doing the initial configuration of these devices in that section of installation, set the name of these two devices something meaningful.
 Also, the 'Use Type' of both these sensors must be set to 'CONTROL/SENSOR'.

 Before configuring automatic controls, check if you can actvate the alarm from your smartphone.
 Open the app and click on 'Activate a device' in the scanning page of the app, and then click on the device connected to the alram siren.
 Then, click on the red cross mark on the port to which the alarm is cabled to (either P0 or RELAY).
 If all cabling is correct and if you have completed the steps in the 'Installation' section of the documentation correctly, you should see the alarm is put ON.
 Click on it again to put it off manually.